When to Call a Professional

 Professional Process: Requires releasing spring tension safely, replacing cables on both sides, re-tensioning springs precisely.

-Cost: $150-$250 for cable replacement.
+Cost: varies for cable replacement.
 Much cheaper than ER visit or crushed vehicle.

 Door Off Track